fostroll/corpuscula/README.md

 ## Setup

-After installation, you'd like to specify a root path where you prefer to store downloading corpora:
+After installation, you'd like to specify a directory where you prefer to store downloading corpora:
 ```python
 >>> import corpuscula.corpus_utils as cu
 >>> cu.set_root_dir(<path>)  # We will keep corpora here